Moravian Instruments Cx series of CMOS astronomical cameras are

 astro-photography processing

-thoroughly described in the SIPS User's Manual, installed with
+in the SIPS User's Manual.

 Drivers for other software packages